 The Latrobe Valley Economic Diversification programme was announced in 2013 and will provide up to $10.85 million to two infrastructure projects to support economic diversification in the Latrobe Valley in Victoria.

-The Australian Government has announced $106 million in funding for the Tasmanian Jobs and Growth Plan, for projects which support the economic development of Tasmania.
+The Australian Government has announced $106 million in funding for the Tasmanian Jobs and Growth Package, for projects which support the economic development of Tasmania.